-The UDP full form is the user datagram protocol.
-A datagram is a basic unit over the network for data transfer, having a header, and the actual payload from the user.
-As per the OSI model, it is an example of a layer four protocol.
-When a UDP user needs to send a message to the peer, it sends payload along with source and destination information.
+As per the OSI model, UDP implements the transport layer protocol.
+When the user needs to send a message to the peer, it sends a payload and a header containing the source and destination address.
 Upon getting the request, UDP sets a header and sends it to the IP layer to transfer to the destination IP.
-The protocol specification is in RFC 768.

 - Example of the protocol.

-UDP is one of the communication protocols over a computer network or the internet.
-This is the simplest protocol for data transfer.
-Just adds a header and sends it to the network layer for further transfer.
-The following are the basic functionalities.
+Over a computer network or the Internet, UDP is a frequently used communication protocol.
+It is the simplest transport layer protocol used for data transfer.
+It adds a small header to a user packet and passes it to the network layer for routing on the network.

 - Connection Less: Prior to sending any data, there is no handshake or connection setup.
-If the destination host not ready to receive, there is an ICMP error propagates to the source from the destination, and data is dropped.
+If the destination host is not ready to receive, an ICMP error propagates to the source from the destination, and data is dropped.

-- Not a reliable protocol: UDP does not have an acknowledgment and retransmission functionalities.
-One data is sent, the sender protocol clears all states and does not wait for any confirmation.
+- Not a reliable protocol: UDP does not have acknowledgment and retransmission functionalities.
+Once data is sent, the sender protocol clears all states and does not wait for any confirmation.

-- Do not guarantee for sequence delivery to the user messages: The underlying IP network may deliver packets to the destination UDP in a sequence other than sent from the source.
-UDP header does not add any sequencing information.
-The protocol sends the network packets to the user as they come from IP.
+- Do not guarantee sequence delivery to the user messages: The underlying IP network may deliver packets to the peer UDP in a sequence other than sent from the source.
+The UDP header does not add any sequencing information.
+The protocol sends the network packets to the user as they come from the underlying network layer.

-- No flow or congestion control: If the receiver is slower than the sender, there is no way the sender will know.
+- No flow or congestion control: If the receiver is slower in processing than the sender, there is no way the sender will know about it.

-- Fast delivery: Being a simple protocol, without too much header information and functionalities.
-It works in a faster way as compared to other protocols e.g TCP.
+- Fast delivery: A simple protocol without too much header information and functionalities.
+It works in a faster way as compared to other protocols, e.g., TCP.

-Primitives of a layer are the interfaces with its user and service providers.
-UDP has only two primitives, one sends data and another is to receive data.
+Primitives of a protocol layer are the interfaces with its user and service providers.
+UDP has only two primitives, one to send user data and another to receive network data.

 - Source Port: Port number of the sender application.